-"flowed upward" to the Prime Minister's Office, but that it did not "flow downward" or amount to "pressure" or direction to lay charges.
-63 The trial judge dismissed the allegations of political interference or even "justifiable perception of political interference" stressing that there was no evidence of such interference "from the top down".
-64
+RCMP "for the purpose of obtaining information to advise the minister".
+The trial judge characterized these contacts as "entirely normal, routine and proper to the day-to-day functioning of government."
+The trial judge accepted testimony that information only "flowed upward" to the Prime Minister's Office, but that it did not "flow downward" or amount to "pressure" or direction to lay charges.
+66 The trial judge dismissed the allegations of political interference or even "justifiable perception of political interference" stressing that there was no evidence of such interference "from the top down".
+67

-At the same time, the judge did stay the charges concluding that "the zeal of superior law enforcement police officers" in pushing ahead with the laying of charges despite evidential concerns and legal concerns whether the appropriation of confidential information could be the basis for a theft charge "suggests an objective unfairness and vexatiousness, particularly with regard to the accused Douglas Small, which is indeed inappropriate to criminal proceedings."
-The charges were thus stayed not on the basis of political interference but overzealousness by police officers who reversed the investigating officer's decisions that charges of theft were not warranted.
-The question, however, remains whether this overzealousness and intervention by senior officers would have occurred in a case that had not embarrassed the government of the day and attracted repeated requests for information and status reports.
+At the same time, the judge did stay the charges concluding that "the zeal of superior law enforcement police officers" in pushing ahead with the laying of charges despite evidential concerns and legal concerns whether the appropriation of confidential information could be the basis for a theft charge "suggests an objective unfairness and vexatiousness, particularly with regard to the accused Douglas Small, which is indeed inappropriate to criminal proceedings."68 The charges were thus stayed not on the basis of political interference but overzealousness by police officers who reversed the investigating officer's decisions that charges of theft were not warranted.
+The question, however, remains whether this overzealousness and intervention by senior officers would have occurred in a case that had not embarrassed the government and attracted repeated requests for information and status reports from political staff.

-The Small case, like that of Richard Hadfield, reveals some of the practical difficulties of maintaining the distinction between requests for information about a criminal investigation as opposed to attempts to influence over that investigation.
-To be sure, the trial judge ruled that it was permissible for information to flow "upward" from the police to the Prime Minister Office, but it would not be permissible for such information to flow "downward" in the form of influence or direction.
-To this extent, the Small case does confirm the distinction between information and influence.
+The Small case, like that of Richard Hatfield, reveals some of the practical difficulties of maintaining the distinction between requests for information about a criminal investigation as opposed to attempts to influence such investigations.
+To be sure, the trial judge ruled that it was permissible for information to flow "upward" from the police to the Prime Minister's Office, but it would not be permissible for such information to flow "downward" in the form of influence or direction.
+To this extent, the Small case confirms the distinction between information and influence.
 Nevertheless, the trial judge's decision to stay proceedings suggests that not all was right in the way the police handled this politically sensitive case.
 The distinction between exchanges of information and of influence or between upward flows of information from the police and downward flows of information from the government can be questioned.
 Communication, unlike water, generally flows both ways.
 Moreover, tacit signals of approval or disapproval from important people who receive information can have a significant effect on those who are imparting the information.
-The Small case also reveals the increasing complexities of modern government.
-Unlike in the earlier Hadfield case, it was a member of the political staff of the Treasury Board as opposed to the Solicitor General who interacted with the police.
-Although the judge reviewing the matter ultimately rejected this perception, the Small case also reveals how police officers down the line may react to perceptions that the Minister or his or her staff are on the case.
-Finally, the Small case also raises the intriguing possibility that political interference may be subject to judicial review on an abuse of process application and that as a consequence, trial judges may hear considerable evidence about political involvement in policing.
-Although subsequent legal developments make it much less likely that a stay of proceedings would be entered should a trial judge accept evidence of political interference, the Small case does suggest that the transparency of political intervention in policing may in some cases be a matter of interest for the courts as well as the public.